Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     pip install quacc[tblite]
     ```

-    From an interactive resource like a Jupyter Notebook or IPython kernel on the login node of the remote machine, you will need to instantiate a Dask [`SLURMCluster`](https://jobqueue.dask.org/en/latest/generated/dask_jobqueue.SLURMCluster.html).
-For specific details on creating a `SLURMCluster`, refer to the "Dask" tab in this section.
+    From an interactive resource like a Jupyter Notebook or IPython kernel on the login node of the remote machine, you will need to instantiate a Dask [`SLURMCluster`](https://jobqueue.dask.org/en/latest/generated/dask_jobqueue.SLURMCluster.html):

-    Then run the following code:

     ```python
     from dask.distributed import Client